 Choose Your Chicago Hotel Location Carefully

 Chicago neighborhoods feel different.
-Staying near the River North, Loop, Magnificent Mile, West Loop, or lakefront area can change how easy the trip feels.
+Staying near River North, the Loop, the Magnificent Mile, West Loop, or the lakefront can change how easy the trip feels.
 Choose based on your main activities, not just price.

 Chicago is easier when you group activities by location.
-Museum Campus, Millennium Park, the Riverwalk, Navy Pier, and neighborhood food stops can be organized to reduce backtracking.
+Museum Campus, Millennium Park, the Riverwalk, Navy Pier, theater areas, and neighborhood food stops can be organized to reduce backtracking.

 Book Popular Chicago Experiences Early

-Architecture boat tours, theater shows, major sports games, summer weekends, and holiday events can sell out or increase in price.
+Architecture boat tours, theater shows, major sports games, summer weekends, holiday events, and special exhibits can sell out or increase in price.
 If a specific experience matters, plan ahead.

 Do Not Rush Route 66